 When assembling your inner cover, glue the three sides together, so that they form a slot for your sheet.
 The fourth side will come in two pieces that won’t reach both ends of your cover.
 Don’t panic—it’s supposed to be that way.

 Glue them to either side of your cover, so that the space left in the middle forms the upper entrance to your hive.

 Your top cover will probably follow the same method as your bottom board, though you will have to nail your rails onto it.

 Painting Your Hive

-Once all of your pieces are ready to be stacked, you might want to paint it first.
+Once all of your pieces are ready to be stacked, you might want to paint them first.
 You don’t have to if your hive is built from cedar.
 But if it’s made from pine, you can’t afford not to.

 Don’t paint the inside of your hive, though The purpose of painting it is to protect it from the elements, so only paint what will be exposed to rain or direct sunlight.
-Use a latex-based paint, and try to stick to light colors.
+Use latex-based paint, and try to stick to light colors.